lchinguyen/metal-kernel-agent/README.md

 ## Context Engineering

-This repo is intentionally shaped around context engineering instead of ad hoc scripting.

 [AGENTS.md](/Users/chinguyen/metal-kernel-agent/AGENTS.md) defines the mission, allowed tools, operator targets, and success criteria for the optimization loop.
 The `.codex/skills` directory provides specialized guidance for Metal kernel engineering, RMSNorm-specific optimization, and benchmark methodology.
 Together they constrain how work is proposed and executed, so every milestone stays aligned with the contest rules: custom Metal kernels for optimized paths, fair benchmarking, and explicit reasoning about performance tradeoffs.

 ## Direct Metal Kernel Optimization